I have not been a direct victim of parental alienation.

 If we can start the conversation as equals, I believe we can work out a more supportive and loving environment for our kids.
 And if my then-wife had not seen the divorce package as so favorable to her agenda, she might’ve considered working on the marriage instead of cashing out.
 It’s too late for me.
 My kids are 17 and 19.
 But I believe I can help dads coming after me.
 Dads that want to be engaged and equal parents should be given that opportunity without resorting to lawsuits and large legal bills.

 Let’s put together a pre-natal agreement: If we agree to have kids together, let’s agree to 50/50 parenting whether we are married or not.

-Final note: I had one of the happiest Thanksgivings in my memory.
-And both kids stayed at their mom’s for the entire vacation.
+Final note: I had one of the happiest Thanksgiving moments in my memory.
+Both kids stayed at their mom’s for the entire vacation.
 I saw my son and daughter twice.
 My ex-wife saw them every morning and every evening.
 This is sort of what the SPO looks like for dads.
 We dads get a little of our kids’ time, and the moms get a lot.
 While I was happy with my life this year, I was also sad about missing so much of my time with my kids.

 Watch this Video: Federal Title IV-D Incentives shows how designating custodial and non-custodial parents and establishing child support, gives federal money to each state for enforcement.
 Over 60% of the Office of the Attorney General in Texas are assigned to child support enforcement.
 They are incentivized to keep the child support payments high to earn more federal dollars for their department.